jonamsalem/scRNA-Seq-Learning/README.md

 `Harmony` - use Harmony to correct batch effects and integrate data from different conditions.

-`Markers` - find markers using both FindConservedMarkers(across clusters but persistnet per condition), and FindMarkers (between conditions) in order to find differential expressed markers and to annotate cells.
+`Cell-Markers` - find markers using both FindConservedMarkers(across clusters but persistnet per condition), and FindMarkers (between conditions) in order to find differential expressed markers and to annotate cells.